Office 365 Log Monitor

 On your endpoint devices, the Suspicious Event Monitor and Active Directory Monitor can provide early warning of attempts to compromise your devices by alerting you to attempts to create new accounts, access existing accounts, or increase the permissions of existing accounts.
-The Azure Directory Monitor app provides similar protection for your cloud-based activities.
-This app pulls the Azure Active Directory events for all your customers, and displays similar information in an aggregate fashion so you can see all your clients at once
+The Office 365 Log Monitor app provides similar protection for your cloud-based activities.
+This app pulls the Azure (Office 365) Active Directory events for all your customers, and displays similar information in an aggregate fashion so you can see all your clients at once

 What to Look At in Results